LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       Self-Portrait with a Palette is accordingly an important work, perhaps the most significant Manet in private hands.
+    sideGalleryImages:
+      - imageTitle: Edouard Manet's Self Portrait with Palette, sold by Sotheby's London in 2010 for £22 million.
+        imageUrl: /assets/expensive-paintings-edouard-manet-self-portrait-with-palette.jpg
   - textTitle: "Pissarro: Boulevard Montmartre (Spring Morning)"
     text: >-
       | Sale Price: | Adjusted Price: | Date of Sale: